-I managed to dine at the 2 Michelin Star Hibiscus before it closed for good on the 1st of October 2016 after nine years in operation.
-Rumour has it that the restaurant cashed in due to the ever-rising Mayfair rental prices and Chef Claude Bosi is to open new venture/adventure Bibendum in Spring of this year.
-The restaurant had been opened since 2000 (Claude was 27), originally in Shropshire and then in London Mayfair since 2007.
-Claude was only 23 when he was awarded a Michelin and managed to secure 2 at Hibiscus.
+I managed to dine at the 2 Michelin Star Hibiscus before it closed for good on the 1st of October 2016, after nine years in operation.
+Rumour has it that the restaurant cashed in due to the ever-rising Mayfair rental prices and Chef Claude Bosi is to open new venture/adventure “Bibendum” in Spring of this year.
+The restaurant first opened 2000 when Claude was 27, originally in Shropshire before they moved to London Mayfair 2007.
+Claude was only 23 when he was awarded his first Michelin Star and has managed to secure two at Hibiscus.

 The menu is in tasting format only in the evening at £135 per head.

-And then onto the caramelised nuts with vinegar powder – they were pure eating pleasure and so good I think they should be illegal!
+And then onto the caramelised nuts with vinegar powder – they were pure eating pleasure and so good I think I ordered multiple bowls!

 Montescondo Chianti Classico 13 £59.
 A mid bodied beaut – a lovely treat indeed.

-Steamed buns with ricotta cheese, basil and dried parma ham – dim sum inspired but that can only be a good thing as these were lovely little things.
+Steamed buns with ricotta cheese, basil and dried parma ham – dim sum inspired but that can only be a good thing as these were doughy and luscious.

 Foie gras cones, mango purée, caramelised sherry vinegar.
-The foie iced and piped onto the cone and sweetness of the mango working well with the acidity of the vinegar – it was a one bite wonder.
+The foie was frozen and piped into dinky cones – sweetness of the mango worked well with the acidity of the vinegar – it was a one bite wonder.

 Amuse-bouche of egg, mushroom, coconut foam and a dusting of curry powder.
-It’s very clever work and delicious eating.
+It was a very witty dish and was a delight to eat.